textpattern/textpattern.github.io/tags/if-category.md

 </txp:if_category>
 ```

-Displays the category name if the article list is of category @prose@, otherwise show the site's name.
+Displays the category name if the article list is of category `prose`, otherwise show the site's name.

-Other tags used: "category":category, "else":else, "site_name":site-name.
+Other tags used: "category":category, [else](else), "site_name":site-name.

 ### Example 3: Display an appropriate heading